The Celtibillies also appreciate and strive to promote the dance traditions associated

 arrangements and spirited jigs, reels, waltzes, strathspeys, and breakdowns.

-NC with first only one, then just a few eager students and dedicated families.
-The
+only one, then just a few eager students and dedicated families.
+The only school of

-only school of its kind at the time, Rince na h' Eireann has grown to serve over 400
+its kind at the time, Rince na h' Eireann has grown to serve over 400 students of

-students of all ages through six (6) locations across the Carolinas.
-The main school
+all ages through six (6) locations across the Carolinas.
+The main school location

-location is in South Charlotte, NC.
-Other locations are Huntersville, Winston-Salem,
+is in South Charlotte, NC.
+Other locations are Huntersville, Winston-Salem, and Raleigh,

 In addition to providing solid dance training, Sandra Connick, the founder and owner